 What Are the Best Options for Google AdWords Keyword Research Now?

 Keyword research is a cornerstone of many online marketing campaigns — whether your tactics include PPC, SEO or content.
-Knowing which keywords are popular with online searchers and advertisers can help online marketers across the board develop better content for target audiences.
+Using SEO tools to know which keywords are popular with online searchers and advertisers can help online marketers across the board develop better content for target audiences.

 That’s what made data from Google’s AdWords Keyword Tool (and Traffic Estimator) so valuable to online marketers.
 Now that Google has switched to a new AdWords Keyword Planner tool, some of them are pleased, while others feel shut out.